 Part 1: Guidebook Research

 By some odd twist of airline merchandising, flying into Barcelona from Buenos Aires is now cheaper than flying to Madrid.
 But I only have time for a layover in Spain because the first part of my schedule is all about Portugal.
 Yea!
-It’s been awhile since the Portugal book was updated, so off I go.
+It’s been awhile since the Portugal book was updated in person, so off I go.
 Almost 3 weeks of research & updates.
 No car like last year, but honestly I think I get more done when I don’t have to drive.
 I can do tons of typing while riding the bus.

 Beginning in Lisbon, I have a few days to cover the whole city.
 Then a day in Sintra, followed by a quick trip south with a day off in Évora.
 Darn, I hate that ;-) The Algarve is next then north again to the cutesy town of Óbidos & a short stay in Nazaré.
 There’s a whole bunch of sites nearby to update (too close together to put on the map above), like Batalha, Alcobaça & Fátima.

 Then comes the university city of Coimbra, a trip to the Douro Valley (& as much port wine as I can find the time to drink) & ending the research trip in Porto.
 One of the benefits of knowing these places so well & already having worked on four previous editions of this book is that I can plan my day very well.
-There’s a lot of ground to cover—literally—so the fact that I won’t get lost is a plus.
+There’s a lot of ground to cover —literally— so the fact that I won’t get lost is a plus.
 Shhhhhhhh.
 Don’t tell anyone, but last year in the small towns of the French Basque country I probably spent 30 minutes driving in circles because of roadwork.
 Everything was closed because it was Sunday, torrents of rain pounded the windshield & there was no one to ask directions in broken French.
 Frustrating, to say the least, because I knew how much I still had to do that day.

 Part 2: Spain Tours